jalder/pykmip-k8s-csfle/README.md

 Consider using docker desktop, k3s, or k3d to deploy a k8s cluster on your workstation.

+2. cert-manager

+Install cert-manager in your k8s clusters and configure it to watch all namespaces.

-2. MongoDB Kubernetes Operator (Community)
+3. MongoDB Kubernetes Operator (Community)

 We will use the Community Operator to avoid the overhead of running Ops Manager on your workstation.
 For this demonstration, I am using the pymongo namespace in my test cluster.